NahlaEssam/yassir-coding-challenge/README.md

 ## Assumptions and Decisions:
 1. Project Requirements:
-didn't create a separate view for the reservation card.
+- didn't create a separate view for the reservation card.
+- filtering the list took the high priority, then the sort, search.
+    - for the search we search the list after it is ordered and/sorted

 2. Technology Stack:
-as we didn't create separate view for the reservation card , i didn't add React Router as we just have only one view.
+as we didn't create a separate view for the reservation card, I didn't add React Router as we just have only one view.

 # Getting Started with Create React App